1983 Beirut barracks bombings: Mission

 The perimeter guards at the U.S. Marine headquarters on the morning of October 23, 1983, were in full compliance with rules 1–3 and were unable to shoot fast enough to disable or stop the bomber (see Bombings: Sunday, October 23, 1983 below).

-In 1982, the Islamic Republic of Iran established a base in the Syrian-controlled Beqaa Valley in Lebanon.
-From that base, Iran's Islamic Revolutionary Guard Corps (IRGC) "founded, financed, trained and equipped Hezbollah to operate as a proxy army" for Iran.
+In 1982, Iran established a base in the Syrian-controlled Beqaa Valley in Lebanon.
+From that base, Iran's Islamic Revolutionary Guard Corps (IRGC) trained and equipped the recently created group, Hezbollah, formed to resist and fight back against the Israeli invasion and occupation of southern Lebanon.
 Some analysts believe the newly formed Islamic Republic of Iran was heavily involved in the bomb attacks and that a major factor leading it to orchestrate the attacks on the barracks was America's support for Iraq in the Iran–Iraq War and its extending of $2.5 billion in trade credit to Iraq while halting the shipments of arms to Iran.

 A few weeks before the bombing, Iran warned that providing armaments to Iran's enemies would provoke retaliatory punishment.
 On September 26, 1983, "the National Security Agency (NSA) intercepted an Iranian diplomatic communications message from the Iranian intelligence agency, the Ministry of Information and Security (MOIS)," to its ambassador, Ali Akbar Mohtashemi, in Damascus.
 The message directed the ambassador to "take spectacular action against the American Marines."
 The intercepted message, dated September 26, would not be passed to the Marines until October 26: three days after the bombing.

-Much of what is now public knowledge of Iranian involvement, e.g., PETN purportedly supplied by Iran, the suicide bomber's name and nationality, etc., in the bombings was not revealed to the public until the 2003 trial, Peterson, et al v.
+Much of what is now public knowledge of Iranian involvement in the bombings, such as the purported supply of PETN by Iran and the suicide bomber's name and nationality, was not revealed to the public until the 2003 trial, Peterson, et al v.
 Islamic Republic, et al. Testimony by Admiral James "Ace" Lyon's, U.S.N.
 (Ret), and FBI forensic explosive investigator Danny A. Defenbaugh, plus a deposition by a Hezbollah operative named Mahmoud (a pseudonym) were particularly revealing.